thtemme/Deeplearning4j-Hackathon/README.md

 # Step 5 - Serialize the trained model after each training epoch:
 You may want to save your trained model for later evaluation or further training.
 Therefore you can use the Deeplearning4j ModelSerializer to save the model after each training iteration.

+Also you should use the ModelSerializer to load a model on application startup to resume training.
+Also you can use the loaded model directly for classification.

 # Step 6 - Improve the neural network
 The hackathon basic network is a very simple one and not really good.
 There are much better network architecturs out there.
 These are some examples:
 You may have a look at AlexNet, which is a well described one to start: https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf
 Try to setup an improved network for yourself.

 If you get stuck at this point, you can also have a look at the Deeplearning4j ModelZoo (https://deeplearning4j.org/model-zoo).
-You can also load complete Networkconfigurations as dependency in the project.
+You can also load complete Networkconfigurations as Maven dependency in the project.

 # Step 7 - Train your improved network

 If you are done with network setup, start the training.
 Please notice that effective training will take some time (hours until days), especially if you are not using CUDA.
-So start the training and then it may be time for a bigger break at this point.
+So start the training and then it may be time for some sausages and coffee or beer at this point.
-You can have a look at the network performance on the validation set from time to time.
+You can have a look at the network performance on the test set from time to time.

 # Step 8 - Still not have enough?